Last updated on: August 19th, 2021

 The right to leave applies even to the calendar year the child is 12 years old.
 Employees are entitled to leave until 10 days each calendar year or up to 15 days if the employee cares for more than two children.

-If the child has a chronic illness, prolonged illness or disability and therefore there is a marked increase in the risk of an employee’s absence from work, the employee is entitled to leave for up to 20 days each calendar year.
+If the child has a chronic illness, prolonged illness, or disability and therefore there is a marked increase in the risk of an employee’s absence from work, the employee is entitled to leave for up to 20 days each calendar year.
 The right to leave applies until the calendar year the child reaches the age of 18.
 Employees also have the right to leave a permit to participate in training at an approved health institution or public competence center to take care of and treat the child.

-Employee who cares for children is entitled to leave if the child is admitted to the health institution and the employee is staying at the health institution, or the child has been hospitalized and the employee must be at home because the child needs continuous supervision and care, or the child has life-threatening or other very serious illness or injury.
-Employees are entitled to leave when they receive social security benefits, social security benefits or tuition fees from the National Insurance Scheme.
+An employee who cares for children is entitled to leave if the child is admitted to the health institution and the employee is staying at the health institution, or the child has been hospitalized and the employee must be at home because the child needs continuous supervision and care, or the child has life-threatening or other very serious illness or injury.
+Employees are entitled to leave when they receive social security benefits, social security benefits, or tuition fees from the National Insurance Scheme.
 Working Environment Act, 2005 (as amended), §§ 12-9.

-Effective January 1, 2019, employees who have been in employment for at least three years and who have been employed by the employer for the last two years are entitled to full or partial leave for up to three years to participate in organized education.
-Working Environment Act, 2005 (as amended), § 12-11.
+An employee who has worked for at least 3 years and who has worked for the same employer for the last 2 years shall be entitled to full or partial unpaid leave for up to 3 years in order to attend organized courses of education.